anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the `agent-sign-cert` field in the RVR is not set, the MASA MAY state a lower level assertion value instead of failing the verification, e.g., "logged" or "verified".

-If the verification fails, the MASA SHOULD respond with an HTTP client error status code to the registrar.
+If the verification fails, the MASA responds with an HTTP client error status code to the registrar.
 The client error status codes are kept the same as defined in {{Section 5.6 of !RFC8995}}:

 * 403 Forbidden: if the voucher-request is not signed correctly or is stale or if the pledge has another outstanding voucher that cannot be overridden.